RECENT NEWS

 Welcome!

+Dr. Megan Threats, PhD, MSLIS is an assistant professor at the University of Michigan School of Information with a courtesy appointment in the Department of Health Management and Policy at the University of Michigan School of Public Health.
 She is an interdisciplinary scholar with a background in library and information science and public health.
 Her research focuses on historically marginalized communities’ health information and technology practices, particularly Black and LGBTQ communities.
 Dr. Threats develops theory about information practices, and investigates structural and social determinants of information and health inequities, specifically intersectional discrimination.
 She uses community-based methods to design information resources and technologies to reduce disparities and improve marginalized communities' health and well-being.